Mirror symmetry for log Calabi-Yau surfaces I: Modified Mumford degenerations

-In this paper we only consider \emph{toric monoids} $P$, that is, $P=\sigma \cap L$ where $L$ is a free abelian group of finite rank and $\sigma \subset L_{\bR}$ is a rational polyhedral cone (thus $\kk[P]$ is the coordinate ring of an affine toric variety over $\kk$).
-In particular, $\kk[P]$ is Noetherian.
-If $\sigma$ is strictly convex then $\fom$ is the maximal ideal corresponding to the unique torus fixed point of $\Spec \kk[P]$.
+Recall from \S\ref{Mumfordsection} that we are only considering toric monoids $P$, i.e., monoids which are the intersection of rational polyhedral cones $\sigma_P$ with lattices.
+Such monoids are always finitely generated, so that $\kk[P]$ is Noetherian.
+If $\sigma_P$ is strictly convex, then $\fom$ is the maximal ideal corresponding to the unique torus fixed point of $\Spec \kk[P]$.